2i2c-org/team-compass/services/interactive-computing/budget-alerts.md

 ### Steps

-1. Create a new email from freshdesk at https://2i2c.freshdesk.com/a/tickets/compose-email
+1. Create a new email from FreshDesk at https://2i2c.freshdesk.com/a/tickets/compose-email
-2. Get the community contact's information from https://airtable.com/appbjBTRIbgRiElkr/pagD3XyZjqBunYMnC
+2. Get the community contact's information from the FreshDesk contact list
 3. Copy the message template from [](support:templates:budget-alerts) and paste it into the email's body editing it where appropriate
 4. Mark the original budget alert ticket as resolved.